scanback/docs/articles-posts/nexus-organization.md

 ## Multi-divisional organization

-In 1919, Alfred Sloan, then a second level executive at General Motors, wrote what is arguably the most influential business text ever: the "Organization Study."**
+In 1919, Alfred Sloan, then a second level executive at General Motors, wrote what is arguably the most influential business text ever: the "Organization Study."²

 He argued to his fellow GM executives that the company should adopt a multi-divisional form (M-form) of organization.
 Each division would be a profit center.